Tax Provisions Affecting Nonprofits in the One Big Beautiful Bill Act

 Several other provisions that the House Ways and Means Committee and other House committees are proposing for the One Big Beautiful Bill Act could affect the work of nonprofits and the people served by them.
 These include:

 • Limitations of health care tax credits for non-citizens (Sections 112101-112103).
-These provisions would limit the ability of non-U.S. citizens who pay taxes to receive tax credits for subsidized health coverage under the Affordable Care Act exchange.
+These provisions limit the ability of non-U.S. citizens who pay taxes to receive tax credits for subsidized health coverage under the Affordable Care Act exchange.
 This change could mean that fewer people would have health coverage, potentially increasing the need for nonprofits to provide more basic services to them.

 • Medicaid changes.
-Several provisions in the One Big Beautiful Bill Act would make changes to Medicaid, including provisions to require work requirements for Medicaid recipients, new requirements for verification of citizenship and immigration status of Medicaid recipients, reductions in the federal cost share for Medicaid expansion (from 90% to 80%) for states that allow "illegal immigrants" to access Medicaid benefits, and limits on the ability of states to finance their portion of Medicaid through "provider taxes."
+The Senate version would adds work requirements for Medicaid recipients, starting in late 2026, include steep cuts to Medicaid funding, and limit the ability of state to finance a portion of Medicaid through health care provider taxes.
+This language, which led Senator Tillis to vote against the bill, could end Medicaid expansion in North Carolina, meaning that more than 630,000 North Carolinians could lose their health coverage.
+The House version would have made changes to Medicaid, including provisions to require work requirements for Medicaid recipients, new requirements for verification of citizenship and immigration status of Medicaid recipients, reductions in the federal cost share for Medicaid expansion (from 90% to 80%) for states that allow "illegal immigrants" to access Medicaid benefits, and limits on the ability of states to finance their portion of Medicaid through "provider taxes."
 These changes could reduce the number of North Carolinians receiving health care through Medicaid and could increase the cost to the state of North Carolina of provide health care services.

 Legal Compliance & Transparency